 Login into the custom “hwm” application with username “admin” and password “ofbiz”.

-Even if you can of course manually create an hot-deploy component, running the ant task “create-component” is the preferred way of starting with a new hot-deploy component because it is quick and generates a component layout that follows all the OFBiz best practices, enabling you to use and extend the existing OFBiz goodies:
+Even if you can of course manually create a plugin, running the gradle task “createPlugin” is the preferred way of starting with a new custom component because it is quick and generates a component layout that follows all the OFBiz best practices, enabling you to use and extend the existing OFBiz goodies:

 - entities (the data model)

 - widgets (user interface elements like screens, forms, menus)

 - security (authentication and authorization)

 The main advantage of using this development strategy is that all your custom code will be separated from the official OFBiz code, drastically simplifying the task of keeping your custom application updated with the new OFBiz versions.
 You will still be able to extend/override/customize specific OFBiz entities, services, screens and of course add new ones, just writing code into your custom component.

 For the most curious of you, here are some details about the component/plugin you have just setup: